Bonus stories starring couples from series in the Susan Scott Shelley universe

 “Painful.”
 Rod held a hand to his chest.
 “Noah got me with one of his monster slap shots.
 I know I have a bruise.
 It’s probably the size of a softball by now.”

 “It is not, you big baby.”
 Smiling, Leo shook his head.
 “I’ll have my usual, Ben, and a latte too.
 Kelsey’s meeting me here soon.”

-Rod glared at him, rubbing his hand in a circle over the puffy down jacket.
+Rod glared at him, rubbing his hand in a small circle over the center of his puffy down jacket.
 “You want to strap on the pads tomorrow and let him take another shot like that at close range?”

 Rod’s features brightened like the sun peeking through storm clouds.
 He nodded, recognizing the apology.
 “Thanks, buddy.”